Gerry Furth-Sides

 Wife Ooi Amsombolee and her staff in the glass-enclosed kitchen at Lum-Ka-Naad, Northridge

 Very special Duck Panang Curry arrived next.
-It is special because Asian versions of duck usually brings to mind “Peking Duck.”
+It is unusual because Asian versions of duck usually brings to mind “Peking Duck.”
 And it is also a more intense, richer, sweeter and thicker version of Red Curry, but more mellow and less “hot.”
 This is because of the coconut milk, plus the roasted ground peanuts in the sauce, making it a bit nuttier.
 In it, along with namesake curry paste, galangal, lemon grass, shallots, chili, garlic, shrimp paste, and, of course, the duck!

 Duck Panang Curry on the kitchen counter at Lum-Ka-Naad Restaurant, Northridge